-- 1. The operation of the offshore assets needs to be integrated with the onshore energy system and markets.
-The technology transition towards renewable energy sources on the NCS must be technologically viable and economically favourable, in terms of both cost and potential for value creation.
+- 1. The operation of the offshore assets needs to be integrated with the onshore energy system and marviable and economically favourable, in terms of both cost and potential for value creation.
 Therefore, modelling and optimisation tools must be focal points in order to analyse design and operation of the energy hubs and the interlinked generation, storage and conversion technologies. - 2.
 Energy forecasting and technology deployment rates must be assessed to facilitate the integration of renewable and low-carbon energy sources. - 3.
-Analysis of the market values of upcoming renewable and low-carbon energy carriers must be performed, as it enhances the feasibility of the energy transition and enables institutions to make the right decisions at the right time.
+Analysis of the market values of upcoming renewable and low-carbon energy carriers must be perdecisions at the right time.